observablehq/plot/docs/marks/auto.md

 # Auto mark

 The magic ✨ **auto mark** automatically selects a mark type that best represents the given dimensions of the data according to some simple heuristics.
-The auto mark—which powers [Observable’s chart cell](https://observablehq.com/@observablehq/chart-cell)—is intended to support fast exploratory analysis where the goal is to get a useful plot as quickly as possible.
+The auto mark — which powers [Observable’s chart cell](https://observablehq.com/@observablehq/chart-cell) — is intended to support fast exploratory analysis where the goal is to get a useful plot as quickly as possible.
 For example, two quantitative dimensions make a scatterplot:

 :::plot https://observablehq.com/@observablehq/plot-auto-mark-scatterplot
 ```js